nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   mysql.trace_mode=Off

 Now you need to create a database user and the database itself by using the MySQL command line interface.
-The database tables will be created by ownCloud when you login for the first time.
+The database tables will be created by Nextcloud when you login for the first time.

 To start the MySQL command line mode use::